bslin99/Final_Project/index.md

 Focusing on SMART
 ![image](https://user-images.githubusercontent.com/98051167/166809493-20c2f802-8734-4690-8d4a-5b6d50c3ffa5.png)
-_Figure 10: White population before 2015 in the SMART Corridor_
+_Figure 10: White population before 2017 in the SMART Corridor_
 ![image](https://user-images.githubusercontent.com/98051167/166809531-fe86e2d3-ab81-471c-aa10-2ad2b5c79974.png)
-_Figure 11: White population before 2015 in the SMART Corridor_
+_Figure 11: White population before 2017 in the SMART Corridor_

+Before the SMART train opened (shown in _Figure 10_), the share of white people living in Sonoma and Marin counties was decreasing.
+After 2017, both counties showed increases in the share of white residents across the board, which is shown in _Figure 11_.
+This could be because white people are moving into the counties, or non-white people are moving out, or a combination of the two.
+However, rail users tend to be higher income and white.
+With income and the share of white people increasing, there is an opportunity to build transit oriented development near these stations to diversify ridership and the cities with stations.

 Focusing on MUNI
 ![image](https://user-images.githubusercontent.com/98051167/166809392-c7571d11-3c3d-4e93-a582-6afd3e4ffaef.png)